Medicare Glossary– Look up the definitions of common Medicare terminology

 Groups of practicing doctors and other health care experts.
 They are paid by the federal government to check and improve the care given to Medicare patients.
 They review complaints about the quality of care given by inpatient hospitals, hospital outpatient departments, hospital emergency rooms, skilled nursing facilities, home health agencies, and ambulatory surgical centers.
 They also review fast-track termination decisions in comprehensive outpatient rehabilitation facilities, skilled nursing facilities, and home health and hospice settings for people in Medicare health plans.

-A written order from primary care doctor for you to see a specialist or get certain services.
+A written order from a primary care doctor for you to see a specialist or get certain services.
 In many HMOs, you need to get a referral before you can get care from anyone except your primary care doctor.
 If you don't get a referral first, the plan may not pay for your care.
 RMHP Cost plans do not require a referral to see plan Specialists.

 Rehabilitative services are ordered by your doctor to help you recover from an illness or injury.
 Examples include working with a physical therapist to help you walk and with an occupational therapist to help you get dressed.